KwiecienKamil/Letter-recognition-app/Readme.md

 - Training data is saved to `dane_uczace.txt`
 - Test data is saved to `dane_testowe.txt`
 - Format: one letter per line with its 64 normalized features

-## 🔧 Requirements

-- Java SE 8 or higher
-- No third-party dependencies